PlasmaFlare/Baba-Is-You-Mod-Omni-Connectors/readme.md

+**BEFORE YOU DOWNLOAD:** to maintain mod compatability within my mods while keeping mod management simple, this repository will not be updated further.
+Instead, I recommend you download to my baba modpack repository here: https://github.com/PlasmaFlare/plasma-baba-mods.
+Future updates to this mod will be pushed to this modpack so that mod compatability is less of a hassle.

+# Baba is You Mod - Omni Connectors
 Geez, this was a complex mod for a toy idea.

-# Baba is You Mod - Omni Connectors
 Adds variants of all connector texts (is, has, near, facing, make, etc) where sentence parsing can split in both directions, creating...interesting sentence layouts.

 So stuff like this ~~abomination~~ is possible: